sadamhabnawi28/sql_data_warehouse_project/NewReadme.md

    * Designing analytical data models using fact and dimension tables.
    * Optimizing the schema for reporting and SQL-based analytical queries.

-4. **Business Analytics**

-   * Creating SQL queries that generate actionable business insights from the curated data warehouse.

 ---